 Inspiration for this car came from AMT's design engineer Carter Collier.
 The reefer's prototype was a privately owned

 car that ran the rails in the 1920's and 30's when billboard refrigerator cars were commonplace.
 Gerber Products

 had owned a few of these cars that were decorated with joyful graphics displaying whimsical animals marching over

 a blue hill.

-These box cars and reefers were an immediate success with tinplate collectors
+These box cars, stock cars and reefers were an immediate success with tinplate collectors

 better than anything it had produced before, but still did not match AMT's realism.
 While AMT had beaten

-boxcar market with this line of highly detailed cars, they were once again displaced by Lionel's popularity and
+Lionel to the box car market with this line of highly detailed cars, they were once again displaced by

 out starter sets in 1953.
 Sets sold for as low as $50 and the high end sets were in the $90 range.